 - Character Development: Yakuza 0 show how he went from a young, brash, hot-headed asshole to the epitome of a Nice Guy he became in the first Yakuza.

 - Cool Old Guy: He ages in real time.
-By the time of the third game he's forty.
+By the time of the sixth game, he's pushing 50.